CortexIntelligentAutomation/docs/content/en/docs/2023.5/Reference/Blocks/tasks/cancel-task/cancel-task-block-1.md

 ### Cancel a running Task

 This example will cancel an [IExecutionTask][] that represents the asynchronous execution of another flow.
-The flow this [IExecutionTask][] represents waits for 5 seconds then sets the output variable `ResultVariable` to `"ResultValue"`.
-The [CancelTask][] block begins execution 1 second after the asynchronous flow has started.
+The flow this [IExecutionTask][] represents waits for 5 seconds then sets an output variable `ResultVariable` to `"ResultValue"`.
+The [Cancel Task Block][CancelTask] begins execution 1 second after the asynchronous flow has started, so the flow gets cancelled before `ResultVariable` is set.

-The [IExecutionTask][] will have the following properties:
+When the [Cancel Task Block][CancelTask] begins, the [IExecutionTask][] will have the following properties:

 ```json
 {